michigan sheriffs' coordinating & training council

 www.DeWolfFTO.com- DeWolf and Associates, P. O. Box 815, Manchester, MI 48158 (248) 828 - 8055

 C.T.O.
-Training - Delta College
+Training - Monroe CSO

 CTO PROGRAM: The Corrections Training and Evaluating Program is an extension of the corrections selection process.
 It combines pre-field training with objective evaluations to ensure that the standards of a competent corrections officer are met.
 This is a 40 – hour course designed for experienced corrections officers to learn the “new job/task” of becoming a Corrections Training Officer – CTO.
 The program will emphasize the CTO’s role in teaching, training, coaching and evaluating the recruit officer as they “earn” the right to wear your department’s uniform.
 Each student will receive a Corrections Training and Evaluation manual for this course.